jawadalikhel/HOMEWORK/week1/9-11-homework/github-lab-answers.md

 - git puch origin master

 What command do you use to pull any changes from the master repository into your local repository?
+-git pull origin master

 What command do you use to unstage a file?
+-git add

 What command do you use to change your files back to how they were after a commit?
+-git commit -m

 Why is it important to use -- when changing files back to a previous state?
 Why might you want to reset your files back to a previous commit?
+-